Suvathi-S/portfolio-simple-website/README.md

 # My Portfolio Website

-Welcome to my personal portfolio website, designed to showcase my skills, projects, and contact information.
+Welcome to my  portfolio website, designed to showcase my skills, projects, and contact information.

 The website consists of two primary pages: